EmergingDigitalAcademy/pixel-smash/README.md

       - Client can emit with acknowledgement (`socket.emit('question', (answer) => {...})`)
    - Reserved messages (that can be hooked into server-side):
       `connect`, `connect_error`, `disconnect`, `disconnecting`, `newListener`, `removeListener`

+## General Concepts
+   A board game is an object with meta data and pixels.
+The meta data contains info like width, height, number of colors (states), unique id, and information on the 'physics' of the game (which right now consists of just some generic patterns)

+   A pixel is represented by a coordinate (x,y) and state object (color, owner) `{x: 1, y: 1, state: {color: 2, owner: 'user-123'}}` for example.
+It is up to the client to choose how to display the states in a suitable color palette.

+## Server Messages & Routes
+   - `POST /game/` will create a new game and return an object with the game id
+   - `GET /game/` will return an array of all current games
+   - `web socket connect to /` will automatically subscribe the socket to the game identified with the query `gameId`, or default to the first game found if there is no `gameId` in the query string.

+      Every update to the subscribed game will send the entire game state to all connected clients.
+      - `game-state` will be dispatched by the server on every state change

+The server accepts the following messages:
+   - `set-pixel` can accept a pixel or an array of pixels:
+      `{x, y, state: {color}}` or `[{}, {}, {}]`
+      `{x: 1, y: 1, state: {color: 5}}` will set pixel (1,1) to color 5

+   - `set-phaser` accepts a phaser object which can be used to initiate a 'worm' `{x, y, payload: [{x, y, color}, {x, y, color}]}` Each payload value is relative.
+So a value of {x: 1, y: 0, color: 2} will increase x by 1, y by 0, and color by 2